ember-template-lint/ember-template-lint/docs/rule/builtin-component-arguments.md

 * `type`
 * `value`

+The builtin `Textarea` component has several arguments that match attributes of the lower-case `textarea` HTML element.
+These arguments should be set via e.g.
+`@value`, instead of `value`, but it is easy to forget and can cause subtle issues.

+This rule warns about `Textarea` component invocations that use the following attributes instead of arguments:

+* `value`

-Please note that this rule currently only warns about these three attributes on the `Input` component, but might be extended in the future to also warn about other attributes or builtin components.
+Please note that this rule currently only warns about these three attributes on the `Input`, `Textarea` components, but might be extended in the future to also warn about other attributes or builtin components.

 ## Examples